Lindsey Lundin

 My Values as a Therapist

 My values as a therapist are grounded in connection, authenticity and inclusivity.
 Those values are intrinsic to my work with clients and inform how I approach each client's needs.
 Additionally, I value approaching my work with clients as a collaborative process that nurtures honest self-reflection and healthy change.
-I approach therapy through an intersectional and trauma-informed lens, recognizing how identity, culture, and lived experience shape us.
+I work with an intersectional and trauma-informed lens, recognizing how identity, culture, and lived experience shape us.

 Techniques I Use